ayami-n/Flax_text_prediction/README.md

 | Flax | 49 | 5 |

 ### 6.Future Study
 Flax proved that they are capable of finishing their training time quicker than Pytorch.
 When we use the free version of Google Colab, the TPU environments sometimes become unavailable.
-So, we need to pay for it if we need the TPU.
+So, we need to pay for it if we need the TPU.<br>
+In the future, we can increase token sizes to 256, 512, and so on to compare with training time between Flax and Pytorch.